aspose-cad/Aspose.CAD-Python-NET-API-References/english/aspose.cad.fileformats.ifc/ifccollection/type_of_t/_index.md

 description:
 type: docs
 weight: 40
-url: /aspose.cad.fileformats.ifc/ifccollection/type_of_t/
+url: /python-net/aspose.cad.fileformats.ifc/ifccollection/type_of_t/
 is_root: false
 ---

 ## type_of_t property

-Gets or sets the type of t.
+Gets or sets the type of items in the collection.
 ### Definition:
 ```python
 @property